Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 * pyaudio - `pip install pyaudio`
 * pyxDamerauLevenshtein - `pip install pyxDamerauLevenshtein`

-Run `pip install *library name*` for each library mentioned.
+Run `pip install _library name_**` for each library mentioned.

 ## collect data and train the model
 We suggest running the code on the anaconda prompt.<br/>
-To record new users - run the file: "python identify_speaker.py" we suggest that the user will be called "user" in those recording and that for each preset of a hand movement, each one of the 10 recordings will include the sentence "okay hand *keyword*" multiple times.<br/>
+To record new users - run the file: "python identify_speaker.py" we suggest that the user will be called **user** in those recording and that for each preset of a hand movement, each one of the 10 recordings will include the sentence "okay hand *keyword*" multiple times.<br/>
 If the user usually has specific people in his environment, he should record them as well for better speaker verification results.

 ## parameter changes